adam-coogan/cr_lines_from_dm_subhalos/README.md

-# Code for ``Connecting direct and indirect detection with a dark spike in the cosmic-ray electron spectrum''
+# Code for "Connecting direct and indirect detection with a dark spike in the cosmic-ray electron spectrum"

 Paper available on [arXiv](https://arxiv.org/abs/1903.07177).
 Cite as: